mohaiminul375/fingo-client-next/README.md

 - #Send Money
 - User can send money to another user and it #Verify before transaction
 - #Cash Out
-- User can Cashout throught Authorized Agent it #Verify before transaction
+- User can cash out through Authorized Agent it #Verify before transaction
-- User cant tranasaction more than balance
+- User can't transact more than balance
+- User can see their transaction history

 # Agent

 - Login Redirect: Upon visiting the website, users are redirected to the login page.
 - Home Page: After logging in, the user is redirected to the Home page, where they can #Send Money #Cash out # And #Transaction_history after admin approval.
-- AGent can send money and cash in user and trx he can income
+- Agent can send money and cash In the user, and every transaction agent can income
 - agent can request new balance and withdraw income

 - Admin
 - Admin Dashboard: Admins are redirected to the Home page dashboard after logging in.
-  -Admins can manage YouTube tutorials by adding, editing, and deleting them.
-- admin can approve agent and approved Agents cash requst and wihdraw request
+- Admin can approve agent and approved Agents cash requst and wihdraw request.
+- Admin can see all users list

 # Access Info